All Episodes

 That's actually pretty funny.

-Uh let's get her to Carol Roth.
+Let's get Carol Roth.

 Yeah, it's amazing.

-Everything that comes out of this administration sounds like a teenager telling one of his teenage buddies to cover up because he broke some rule, which would be funny if it wasn't so completely serious, and we didn't have these deaths and these Americans left behind and this just utter complete disaster.
+Everything that comes out of this administration sounds like a teenager telling one of his teenage buddies to cover up because he broke some rule, which would be funny if it wasn't so completely serious and we didn't have these deaths and these Americans left behind and this just utter complete disaster.

-And now we have a situation which Joe Biden, by the way, has been involved in since the beginning, you as a senator and then as vice president, and now as commander in chief and completely botched, and we've got this phone call, we've got all these things all of these things, and we're not getting that same level of accountability.
+And now we have a situation which Joe Biden, by the way, has been involved in since the beginning, as a senator and then as vice president and now as commander-in-chief and completely botched.

 There is a collapse in leadership, but it's in the United States.

-This is Donald Trump on a phone call, telling a leader, a foreign leader, to lie.
+This is Donald Trump on a phone call telling a leader, a foreign leader, to lie.

 What was Ukraine all about?